by Iram Shaukat

 - Apartment rentals

-Tip 3 – Travel when baba has off of work
+Tip 3 – Travel when dad has off of work

 This may seem obvious, but if you’re not scheduling your worldschooling ahead of time, you may forget to check in with your husband’s work schedule.
 It’s easier for him to take off of work in advance versus the same month of traveling.